Opinion | A pot-smoking candidate reminds us how far we have to go on cannabis

 And not some elegantly subtle vape pen either, but a big fat blunt, which Chambers smokes as his voice-over describes the toll of the war on drugs.

 Is it a stunt?
 Sure.
-And Chambers is a long shot, to say the least.
+And Chambers is a long shot to say the least.
 An activist and community organizer, he has never held public office, though he has run unsuccessfully for a couple of lower offices.
-And he’s trying to unseat Sen. John Kennedy, a Republican incumbent running in a state Donald Trump won by almost 20 points in 2020.
-Kennedy may playact like he’s Foghorn Leghorn, but he should be popular enough to be reelected (and he has already raised plenty of money).
+And he’s trying to unseat Sen. John Neely Kennedy, a Republican incumbent running in a state Donald Trump won by almost 20 points in 2020.
+Kennedy might act like he’s Foghorn Leghorn, but he should be popular enough to be reelected (and he has already raised plenty of money).

-Nevertheless, Chambers’ ad is a significant marker in changing ideas about cannabis.
+Nevertheless, Chambers’s ad is a significant marker in changing ideas about cannabis.
 He isn’t running as a joke; even if the odds are against him, he’s trying to be a serious candidate.
-If I had told you in 2000 that in 2022 you’d see a Senate candidate smoking pot in one of his ads, you probably wouldn’t have believed me.
+If I had told you in 2000 that, in 2022, you’d see a Senate candidate smoking pot in one of his ads, you probably wouldn’t have believed me.

-But the cultural and political status of marijuana have changed rapidly, with two-thirds of the public now supporting outright legalization (including half of Republicans).
+But the cultural and political status of marijuana has changed rapidly, with two-thirds of the public now supporting outright legalization (including half of Republicans).
 If it’s not smack dab in the mainstream, it’s no longer counterculture either.

 The legal landscape has certainly changed.
 In the 2020 election, voters approved legalization initiatives in New Jersey, Arizona, South Dakota and Montana.
 In 2021, legislatures in Connecticut, New Mexico, New York, and Virginia passed legalization laws.
-Eighteen states and the District of Columbia now allow recreational use, and perhaps more remarkably, there are only three states — Idaho, Nebraska, and Kansas — where all cannabis products are illegal.
+Eighteen states and D.C. now allow recreational use, and perhaps more remarkably, there are only three states — Idaho, Nebraska, and Kansas — where all cannabis products are illegal.

-With it being so obvious that most Americans are now fine with legalization, you don’t see Republicans promising to crack down on pot smokers, even if their policy positions are remnants of the drug war.
+With it being so obvious that most Americans are now fine with legalization, you don’t see Republicans promising to crack down on pot smokers, even if their policy positions are remnants of the war on drugs.
 It functions similarly to their position on marriage equality: While most haven’t actually changed their beliefs, they know they’re on the wrong side of public opinion, so it’s something they prefer not to talk about.

 But the Biden administration hasn’t taken the political opportunity afforded to it by changing the federal government’s approach to cannabis — even though it was what the president promised in the 2020 campaign.
 Here’s what his campaign website said on the issue: